 How is it used?

-A sputum culture is requested to detect and diagnose bacterial infections such as bacterial pneumonia.
+A sputum culture is requested to detect and diagnose bacterial infections in the lower respiratory tract such as bacterial pneumonia.
 A bacterial infection can reach the lungs in several ways.
-Bacteria may spread from the mouth and throat to upper respiratory tract, bacteria in oral or gastric secretions may be breathed into the lungs as droplets in the air.
+Bacteria may spread from the mouth and throat to the upper respiratory tract, bacteria in oral or gastric secretions may be breathed into the lungs as droplets in the air.
 These droplets are produced when a person sneezes or coughs and can pass into the lungs.
 Bacteria can also spread to the blood (septicaemia) from a local infection and then be carried to the lungs.
 Bacterial pneumonia may be a person's main infection, or it may develop after a viral infection such as influenza, a cold or viral pneumonia.

 Anyone can get a bacterial respiratory infection, but the elderly, those with suppressed immune systems, those with damaged lung tissue, those who are exposed to lung irritants, such as through smoking, and those with diseases that affect the lungs, such as cystic fibrosis, are at increased risk.